-When an offender who is under supervision on a community control sentence is charged with a new felony which would constitute a violation of that community control sentence, the judge assigned the new felony may, with the consent of the judge who issued the community control sentence, transfer the new case to the judge who issued the community control sentence to consolidate the cases and to minimize the impact upon court resources.
-If a judge requests such a transfer and the offender has companion cases, the judge requesting transfer must take the companion cases as well.
-No reassignment of a case pursuant to Rule 7(D) above is required.
+- 1. When a defendant, who is under supervision on a community control sentence, is charged with a new felony which would constitute a violation of that community control sentence, the judge presiding over the community control supervision case may, with the consent of the judge assigned the new case, transfer the community control supervision case to the judge who was assigned the new case to consolidate the cases and to minimize the impact upon court resources. - 2.
+When a defendant, who is under supervision on a community control sentence or sentences, is ordered to serve a further community control sentence in a subsequent case or cases, the judge who ordered the original community control sentence or sentences must transfer that case or cases to the judge who ordered the last community control sentence or sentences, to consolidate the cases and to minimize the impact upon court resources. - 3.
+Any transfers made under these provisions do not require the assignment of a case, pursuant to Rule 7(D) above.